Skip to main content

 BCBS FEP × Out-of-network emergency

-How to appeal a BCBS Federal Employee Program (FEP) out-of-network emergency denial
+How to appeal your BCBS Federal Employee Program (FEP) out-of-network emergency denial

 The federal No Surprises Act (NSA), effective 2022, prohibits balance billing and most out-of-network cost-sharing for emergency services regardless of facility or provider network status.
 This guide is specific to BCBS Federal Employee Program (FEP) appeals.